dfci/cbioportal-cloud-devops/README.md

      * [main.css](./mountpoints/dashboard/main.css) - *CSS for the import-pipeline dashboard*
      * [main.js](./mountpoints/dashboard/main.js) - *JS for the import-pipeline dashboard*
    * [host](./mountpoints/host) - *Directory that is bind-mounted to /host on cbioportal and cbioportal-mysql, so files can be accessed on both easily if needed*
+   * [importer](./mountpoints/importer) - *Directory that is bind-mounted to import-pipeline to serve as the data directory; files downloaded from dropbox are stored here, as well as the sqlite3 database to maintain state*
    * [nginx-wrapper](./mountpoints/nginx-wrapper) - *Directory to put cert.key and cert.crt for nginx-wrapper*
    * [mvn-repo](./mountpoints/mvn-repo) - *Directory that is bind-mounted to /root/.m2/repository on the cbioportal container, to cache maven dependencies*
  * [services](./services) - *One folder for each service, containing the Dockerfile and supporting files*